 They are exploiting the modular assembly feature of shipping containers to create ergonomic living spaces that can be expanded just like Lego bricks in need of extra space.

-They have collaborated with eco-furniture brand Coco-Mat to build a prototype at their headquarters in Kifissia, Athens.
-This prefab shipping container home is clad in timber on three sides and has large floor-to-ceiling glass windows to bring in floods of natural light, as well as views of the surrounding landscape.
+Cocoon Modules has collaborated with eco-furniture brand Coco-Mat to build a prototype at their headquarters in Kifissia, Athens.
+This prefab shipping container home is clad in timber on three sides and has large floor-to-ceiling glass windows on the front, bringing in floods of natural light, as well as views of the surrounding landscape.

-The sleeping nook and bathroom areas are located at either ends of the modular shipping container home, while lobby and kitchen area is housed in between them.
-The company also offers options to merge more shipping containers to satisfy space needs of a particular buyer.
+The sleeping nook and bathroom facilities are tucked at either end of the modular shipping container home while lobby and kitchen area is placed in between them.
+The company also offers options to merge more than one shipping containers to satisfy the space needs of a particular buyer.